nicolenocera/cybersecurity-portfolio/Projects/PortSwigger-Web-Security/Authentication/Username-Enumeration-via-Different-Responses.md

 ## What I Learned

-- How to capture and inspect login requests using Burp Suite.
+- How to capture requests in Burp Suite
-- How to send a request to Burp Intruder.
+- How to send requests to Intruder
-- How to configure payload positions.
+- How to configure payload positions
-- How response lengths can reveal a valid username.
+- How response lengths can identify a valid username
-- How a different HTTP status code can indicate a successful login.
+- How different status codes can identify a successful login
-- How to troubleshoot Burp when an attack does not behave as expected.
-- Why it is important to use a fresh request from the current lab session.
+- Why it's important to capture a new request if a lab session changes